Augustana Medium and Spirit of the Land hosted Storyteller Cafe

-As part of the 7th Annual Spirit of the Land Conference and in partnership with the Chester Ronning Centre, we will be facilitating a Storyteller Cafe on Oct.
+As part of the 7th Annual Spirit of the Land Conference and in partnership with the Chester Ronning Centre, we facilitated a Storyteller Cafe on Oct.
 27 starting at 7:00 pm in the Wahkohtowin Lodge.
-Students, community members and faculty are welcome to take part in this event.
+Students, community members and faculty came to take part in this event.

 The Storyteller Cafe invites people to share stories with each other in a circular setting.
 It encourages intentional conversations within large groups of people.
 It’s a way to build community, trust, respect and to expand understandings about our lives and the experiences of others.
-Come to share a story, come to listen and come to enjoy.
+People came to share a story, came to listen and came to enjoy.
 As Maya Angelou said “there is no greater agony than bearing an untold story inside you.”

-The Storyteller Cafe is co-hosted by the Chester Ronning Centre and the Augustana Medium.
-Refreshments will be provided.
-Email firstname.lastname@example.org for inquiries.
-Check out spiritoftheland.ca for more information about the 7th Annual Spirit of the Land conference.
+The Storyteller Cafe was co-hosted by the Chester Ronning Centre and the Augustana Medium.

-This article was originally posted in the Augstana Medium on October 2, 2018.
+This article was originally posted in the Augustana Medium on October 2, 2018.

 Augustana Campus, Featured. | Permalink